Baryon-antibaryon photoproduction cross sections off the proton: Kinematics

 \section{Kinematics}

-For a photoproduction experiment at \gx with a fixed proton target ($m_N$), consider a two-body ($\gamma + p$) initial state characterized by energy $\sqrt{s}$, and a quasi-two-body final state characterized by a produced pair ($m_{12}$) consisting of a baryon ($m_1 = m_{B}$) and anti-baryon ($m_2 = m_{\bar{B}}$) characterized by energy $\sqrt{s_{12}}$ together with a recoiling baryon ($m_3 = m_p \text{ or } m_{\Lambda}$).
-The center of momentum (CM) frame two-body initial and final state momenta, $p_i, p_f$, and the additional decay momentum $q^*$ in the $m_{12}$ rest frame can be calculated using:
+For a photoproduction experiment at \gx with a fixed proton target ($m_N$), consider a two-body ($\gamma + p$) initial state characterized by energy $\sqrt{s}$, and a quasi-two-body final state characterized by a produced pair ($m_{12}$) consisting of a baryon ($m_1 = m_{B}$) and antibaryon ($m_2 = m_{\bar{B}}$) characterized by energy $\sqrt{s_{12}}$ together with a recoiling baryon ($m_3 = m_p \text{ or } m_{\Lambda}$).
+The CM frame two-body initial and final state momenta, $p_i, p_f$, and the additional decay momentum $q^*$ in the $m_{12}$ rest frame can be calculated using

 Here $m_N$ is the mass of the nucleon (proton), and $\lambda(\alpha, \beta, \gamma) = \alpha^2 +\beta^2+\gamma^2-2\alpha\beta-2\alpha\gamma-2\beta\gamma$ is the K\"{a}ll\'{e}n function, commonly used in calculations of the two-body decay kinematics~\cite{ParticleDataGroup:2024cfk}.